Work with feeds

 A feed can be in either a started (running) or stopped state.
 Consider the following:

-• When a feed is created, it will start automatically.
+• When a feed is created, the feed starts automatically.

 • A feed only receives or polls its data source when it is in the started state.